Western Togoland suspects refused bail at High Court

-The Criminal Division of the Accra High Court has refused the bail application from some 22 accused persons who have been arraigned in connection with the Western Togoland Festoration Front case.
+The Criminal Division of the Accra High Court has refused the bail application from some 22 accused persons who have been arraigned in connection with the Western Togoland Restoration Front case.

 The Court presided over by Justice Ruby Adjeley Quayson said due to the gravity of the offence and the associated punishment, the court is convinced that, the accused persons when granted bail will not avail themselves for trial.

-The court also said, there is no unreasonable delay on the part of Prosecution in that, investigations are still ongoing and the police will need their assistance in the course of Investigations.
+The court also said, there is no unreasonable delay on the part of the Prosecution in that, investigations are still ongoing and the police will need their assistance in the course of investigations.

-The accused persons are on the provisional charge of treason in the Western Togoland (Volta Secessionists) issues.
+The accused persons are on the provisional charge of treason in the Western Togoland (Volta Secessionists) case.

 This was after their lawyers moved their application for bail and the same was opposed by the Attorney General’s Department.